lk16/detect-missing-init/README.md

 * `--fix`: create the missing `__init__.py` files.

 ### Why?
-Since python 3.3 [Implicit namespace packages](https://stackoverflow.com/questions/37139786/is-init-py-not-required-for-packages-in-python-3-3) are supported.
+Since python 3.3 [implicit namespace packages](https://stackoverflow.com/questions/37139786/is-init-py-not-required-for-packages-in-python-3-3) are supported.

 However some tools like mypy, will [not recognize](https://github.com/python/mypy/issues/2773) folders with python files without `__init__.py` as packages.
 Mypy is sometimes used with `--ignore-missing-imports`, which has the side effect of silently ignoring these packages.